leotrs/blog/content/read.md

 8. Gell-Mann, Murray. **The Quark and the Jaguar: Adventures in the Simple and the Complex**.
 New York: W.H.
 Freeman, 1994.

+9. Gintis, H. **The Bounds of Reason: Game Theory and the Unification of the Behavioral Sciences**.
+Princeton University Press, 2014.

 8. Hawkins, Jeff, and Sandra Blakeslee. **On Intelligence**.
 New York:
    Times, 2004.